microsoft/ai-agents-for-beginners/02-explore-agentic-frameworks/README.md

 - What are the differences between the frameworks and tools created by Microsoft <a href="https://aka.ms/ai-agents/autogen" target="_blank">AutoGen</a>, <a href="https://aka.ms/ai-agents-beginners/semantic-kernel" target="_blank">Semantic Kernel</a>, and <a href="https://aka.ms/ai-agents-beginners/ai-agent-service" target="_blank">Azure AI Agent
 - Can I integrate my existing Azure ecosystem tools directly, or do I need standalone solutions?
-- What is Azure AI Agents service and how is this helping me?
+- What is the Azure AI Agents service and how is this helping me?

 ## Learning goals